| |

 work The Birds of America.
 In May 1827, Robert Havell, Jr. of London

 takes over the printing after Lizar’s hand-colorists strike.
+The great work

 will take eleven years to produce 435 life-size plates printed on